Monday, May 05, 2008

 Supercute Sea Creature Patterns & Instructions

-I'm so excited about completing another pattern.
+I'm so excited about completing another pattern, which you can now get on the free downloads page.
 I designed the octopus in April, and he languished on my craft table since then.
 Just last week, I decided to re-do my starfish pattern and add a jellyfish and fish to the group.

 They are all easy-to-make and perfect for customizing.
 There's lots of room for experimenting with color combinations and embellishments.
 I think an all-white set would be really cool, too.
 There are a couple extra photos in the Futuregirl Supercute Sea Creature Flickr group.